 Tips for Beginners

 - Invest in a quality ukulele.
-Cheap ones will be difficult to keep in tune.
+Cheap ones will be difficult to keep in tune and won't hold up with regular wear and tear.

 - Always make sure your instrument is in tune.
 It will be impossible to sound amazing if you're off key.